tamireshc/cursoJSGuanabara/README.md

 # cursoJSGuanabara
-Exercício do curso de JavaScript do Gustavo Guanabara
+Exercícios do curso de JavaScript do Gustavo Guanabara